 Blackstone in March agreed to buy about 8,000 apartments, many of them in eastern German prefabricated apartment blocks, from insolvent investor Level One.
 In May, Cerberus agreed to buy 22,000 homes from Speymill Deutsche Immobilien Co., another insolvent company, through a 985 million-euro debt restructuring.
 The properties, mostly located in western Germany, also included some Plattenbauten.

-Other foreign investors that have bought or bid for German apartment portfolios this year include Goldman Sachs Group Inc. (GS)’s Whitehall Street Real Estate LP, London-based Benson Elliot Capital Management LLP and European pension funds.
+Other foreign investors that have bought or bid for German apartment portfolios this year include Goldman Sachs Group Inc. (GS:US)’s Whitehall Street Real Estate LP, London-based Benson Elliot Capital Management LLP and European pension funds.

-The government’s sale of its TLG Immobilien GmbH real estate unit is attracting interest from investors including Blackstone and Morgan Stanley (MS), four people with knowledge of the matter said last month.
+The government’s sale of its TLG Immobilien GmbH real estate unit is attracting interest from investors including Blackstone and Morgan Stanley (MS:US), four people with knowledge of the matter said last month.
 TLG’s commercial and residential properties are valued at 1.86 billion euros, according to the sales prospectus.